 To summarize, the term value in the healthcare setting, as used in much of the literature from the United States would be classified as (technical) efficiency in countries committed to universal health coverage (UHC).
 In such countries value includes efficiency but also includes the need to ensure that the resources have been allocated and used to treat those people who would benefit most and to reduce inequality.
 It is often people from the most deprived subsections of the population who are not referred or are receiving inappropriate care (see above on access, equity, quality and efficiency).
-Within this broader context the Harvard Business School concept of VBHC and value-based pricing (VBP) falls short, since it is only based on assessment of individuals, not populations of patients and does not address values such as equity and affordability.
-It should be noted that the focus on outcomes by the Harvard Business School epitomised by the launch of the International Consortium of Health Outcomes (ICHOM) has been very helpful [39, 47].
+Within this broader context Porter's VBHC and Values-based pricing (VBP) falls short, since it is only based on assessment of individuals, not populations of patients and does not address values such as equity and affordability.

-The approach adopted in the UK and Italy [43] has three distinctive aspects of value in what is called the "Triple Value" Model....
+The approach adopted in the UK and Italy [39] has three distinctive aspects of value in what is called the "Triple Value" Model....

 - Personal value, meaning that an individual receives appropriate care and is determined by how well the outcome relates to the value and goals of individual patients, considering both good and bad outcomes.
 This requires shared decision-making [SDM] based on full information on relative benefits and risks/harms of different options, including option of doing nothing communication and elicitation of preferences.
-For example, knee replacement may provide increased flexibility in the joint but unless it has resolved the problem that was bothering the patient most it is of little or no value. - Allocative value, determined by how equitably the resources are distributed to different subgroups in the population, for example to people with different conditions, such as cancer or mental illness, or to groups defined by socio-

-- demographic characteristics.
-When there are large differences in allocation of resources to one group of patients, "inequity by disease" may occur [48]. - Technical value or utilisation value, relating to achieving the best outcomes with the available resources and determined by how well the resources allocated for investment for a particular subgroup of the population, defined by their condition, are used for all the people in need in the population.
+For example, knee replacement may provide increased flexibility in the joint but unless it has resolved the problem that was bothering the patient most it is of little or no value. - Allocative value, determined by how equitably the resources are distributed to different subgroups in the population, for example to people with different conditions, such as cancer or mental illness, or to groups defined by sociodemographic characteristics.
+When there are large differences in allocation of resources to one group of patients, "inequity by disease" may occur [43]. - Technical value or utilisation value, relating to achieving the best outcomes with the available resources and determined by how well the resources allocated for investment for a particular subgroup of the population, defined by their condition, are used for all the people in need in the population.
 This aspect of triple value includes the need to identify and minimise inequity for example under referral and treatment of people from the most deprived sub groups of that population.